shaise/FreeCAD_FastenersWB/README.md

 http://theseger.com/projects/2015/06/fasteners-workbench-for-freecad/

 #### Release notes:
+* V0.2.01  28 Jul 2015:  Update to Ulrich's V2.0 screw maker. many more screws, and nuts with threads!
 * V0.1.04  21 Jul 2015:  Drop-down buttons can be enabled in Preferences unser Fasteners.
 * V0.1.03  15 Jul 2015:  Disable drop-down buttons.
 It will be used only when screw items count will be too big.
 * V0.1.02  14 Jul 2015:  Group screws in drop-down buttons (works for FreeCAD 0.16 and up)